Important Notices re NCT

 If writing, please remember to quote your booking ID and telephone number, if available.

 The car test fee is €55 (inclusive of VAT).
-NCTS will accept cash, laser cards and all major credit cards (excluding American Express).
+NCTS will accept cash, debit cards and all major credit cards (excluding American Express).

 The fee for a re test is €28 if the use of a test lane is required.
 A re-test that doesn’t require the use of a test lane or requires the use of test equipment for the purposes of carrying out an inspection of tyres only is free of charge.